Franklyn1987/Franklyn1987/README.md

 ## About Me

 - 👀 Interested in coding and passionate about technology.
-- 🌱 Currently learning Python and exploring its power.
+- 🌱 Currently learning Python Java and exploring its power.
 - 💞️ Looking for collaboration opportunities in stock market analysis and trade.
 - 📫 Reach me at: baiyuexingchen@gmail.com